autogluon/autogluon/docs/tutorials/multimodal/beginner_multimodal.md

 scores2
 ```

+## Other Examples

+You may go to [AutoMM Examples](https://github.com/awslabs/autogluon/tree/master/examples/automm) to explore other examples about AutoMM.

-## More Examples and Customization
+## Customization

-To customize AutoMM, please refer to :ref:`sec_automm_customization`.
+To learn how to customize AutoMM, please refer to :ref:`sec_automm_customization`.